brillout/telefunc/examples/todo-list-react/readme.md

-Example of implementing a to-do list app using:
+Example of implementing a to-do list with:
  - Telefunc
  - [Vite](https://vitejs.dev)
  - [vite-plugin-ssr](https://vite-plugin-ssr.com)
- - Authentication, using Telefunc's SSR context provisioning
+ - Authentication

 To run it: